TorinFelton/SpotlightX/README.md

 - Search function for Google (though in future you'll be able to change search engine)
 - Ability to launch windows settings from simplistic command ("settings <settingpage>"), all settings page names are autocompletable.
   The autocompletion for these setting names has used the ms-settings URI list for all locations [here](https://github.com/TorinFelton/SpotlightX/blob/master/CleanUI/CleanUI/config/ms-settings.txt)
+- Ability to change background + text colour

 ## Goals/Upcoming Ideas

 - Custom commands implemented via JSON (hopefully with a UI for the user to edit the JSON with)
 - Custom actions for these commands to carry out (e.g run program, set setting, search something, etc.)
-- Ability to customise icons + style of bar (gradient, colouring, etc.)
+- (DONE) Ability to customise icons + style of bar (gradient, colouring, etc.)

 # General Look